Wondering whether there are any places to visit in Kolhapur that would spark your interest? I believe there are!

 When traveling, I’m always on the lookout for original architectural forms.
 If you’ve been following my blog for a while, perhaps you remember my excitement for the stepwells?
 It’s all started with the Adalaj Stepwell, and then there was Rani ki Vav in Patan, Adi-Kadi Vav in Junagadh and many more.
 In Kolhapur, I was fortunate to discover these huge oil lamp pillars.
 Although people told me this is a common sight across Maharashtra, these pillars are something I have never seen before, and they definitely rank high in the list of my personal travel discoveries 2018 🙂 Standing near the Mahalaxmi temple, they must be looking heavenly when lit.

 The Rankala Lake

 If I happen to live in Kolhapur, I would imagine myself spending quite a lot of time in this part of the city, near the Rankala lake.
-It’s a lovely spot for gazing at placid waters of the lake, lined up with palm trees which are standing proudly against the backdrop of the sky.
+It’s a lovely spot for gazing at placid waters of the lake, lined up with palm trees that are standing proudly against the backdrop of the sky.
 It’s a manmade lake with a religious significance.
-A pleasant pathway around the lake is complemented by the garden, play area for kids and lots of food stalls with both veg and non-veg snacks.
+A pleasant pathway around the lake is complemented by the garden, play area for kids, and lots of food stalls with both veg and non-veg snacks.